Z-score Calculator

 What formula does the calculator use?

-It uses z = (x - mean) / standard deviation.
+It uses z = (x - mean) / standard deviation, then reports whether the value is above or below the mean.

 What does a negative z-score mean?